bbrysonelite-max/alienprobe-hunter-brod/STRIPE_VERIFICATION_CHECKLIST.md

 ## 🚀 Activation Summary

-**Your botcraftwrks.ai Stripe integration is ready for immediate activation.**
+**Your AlianProbe.ai Stripe integration is ready for immediate activation.**

 1. ✅ **All code implemented and tested**
 2. ⏳ **Add your Stripe API keys** (5 minutes)